Costa Rica Active Adventure

 Day 1 San José

 Arrive to San José at any time.
 There are no planned activities during the day, so check into the hotel and explore the city.
 Please try to arrive before 6pm for an important group meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
 If you arrive early enough, you'll have time to head into the city to visit a museum, shop or people-watch in the main plaza.
-As it is located in the central highlands, San José enjoys a moderate climate.
+As it is located in the central highlands, San José enjoys a moderate climate. *Please note: if you have pre-booked the Costa Rica Adrenaline Bundle your CEO will inform you when you will do each activity throughout your tour, days are subject to change: Canyoneering (Day 7, half day - Arenal), ONE of the following: Stand up paddle, half day hike, venado cave or kayak (Day 7, half day - Arenal) and ziplining (Day 9 - Monteverde) .
+For more information on the Bundle see the Optional Activities section.
 Like most cities, San José has its good and bad sides.
 It is the centre of government, theatre, and art, as well as of air pollution and congestion.
 It has beautiful parks and museums, and a few beggars on the streets.
 It is big and often noisy, but even from its crowded downtown streets, you’ll often enjoy a view of the surrounding lush mountains.
 Probably the hardest thing you will do in San José, other than getting safely across busy streets, is keeping the street numbering systems straight.
 Street and avenue numbers are posted on buildings at the corners of some intersections.
 Keep looking as you walk, and you will eventually find one.
 The plaza is a good place to people-watch.
 A mime, juggler, marimba band, magician, or storyteller may be performing for whatever is collected when the hat is passed.
 Artisan booths are common, creating a regular arts and crafts fair atmosphere.
 A source of pride for the Ticos (Costa Ricans) is the National Theatre.
 Inaugurated in 1897, the building was paid for by coffee growers through a voluntary tax on every bag of coffee exported.
 The National Museum, housed in the Bellavista Fortress, offers exhibits on pre-Columbian art, colonial art and furniture and religious art within a 19th century building that was converted from a military fortress after the army was abolished.
 The Museum of Costa Rican Art, located in La Sabana Park used to be the international airport and this museum is in the old terminal building.
 The Jade Museum is on the 11th floor of the Instituto Nacional de Seguros building.
 In addition to the marvellous collection of jade objects, there are pre-Columbian ceramic and stone works as well as displays with archaeological and ethnographic information.
 The Gold Museum is located underneath the Plaza de la Cultura.
 Its spectacular collection of indigenous gold art belongs to the Central Bank of Costa Rica.
 The best and least expensive places to buy souvenirs in San José are the markets.
 The two main ones are the ones in Plaza de la Cultura, which is an outdoor open market, and the Central Market, where handicrafts are sold along with boots, fish, flour, herbal remedies, shirts and everything else you can imagine.
 Always watch your belongings and be ready for crowds.
 If you plan on spending a few days in San José prior to or after your tour, there are a number of activities within the city and area that you can participate in, many of them outdoors.
 Please note it will be necessary to repack your bags according to the packing list provided for La Danta as it is an early departure on the morning of day 2.

 Day 2-3 Pacuare River (2B,2L,1D)

 Morning transfer to Turrialba.
-For the first day of rafting down river we stop along the way for several short hikes that explore towering waterfalls and scenic, hidden canyons.
+For the first day of rafting down river we stop along the way for a short hike that explores towering waterfalls and scenic, hidden canyons.
 In the evening you stay at a jungle camp on the banks of the Pacuare River but don’t worry about roughing it—this is ‘luxury camping’ where mattresses, full bathrooms, and personal chefs are just part of your ‘Pacuare’ experience!
-The morning of the second day is the real treat, a hike into the rainforest to a local village of the Cabecar Indigenous Tribe.
+The morning of the second day is the real treat, hike into the rainforest to a natural waterslide and possibly get to visit a local village of the Cabecar Indigenous Tribe.
 After the hike, you head back out to the white water and raft out the rest of the river.
 This combination of nature and adventure is the perfect ingredient for an unforgettable Costa Rican vacation.

 Day 4-5 Sarapiquí (1B,2L,2D)